IMEF-FEMI/pariswap/README.md

 ## Pariswap Documentation

 Welcome to the Pariswap documentation!
 This guide will provide you with all the information you need to integrate Pariswap, a dev tool built on top of the Hxro Parimutuel Protocol, into your application.
-Pariswap allows users to place bets or positions using any SPL token they hold.
+Pariswap allows users to place bets or positions using any SPL token they hold, while developers can take fees in a single transaction.
+Pariswap also takes advantage of versioned transactions in Solana, ensuring efficiency and scalability in transaction processing.

 ---
 ![PlaceBet Popup](/placebet_screenshot.png)
 ---

 ### Table of Contents
 1. Introduction
 2. Getting Started